 And no, I don’t mean the movie.
 Greasy food is particularly bad for you, especially anything fried.
 That means limiting your carryout pizza or Mad Mushroom cheese sticks and also staying away from those fast food restaurants and fast food style foods.
-And unfortunately that does include French fries.
+And unfortunately, that does include French fries.
 However, there are alternatives.
-Making French fries in the oven is a much healthier alternative, and while I know it is not exactly the same, they still taste amazing.
+Making French fries in the oven is a much healthier alternative, and you can also use the best air fryer you can afford to still fry your food, just in a healthier way.
+I know it is not exactly the same but they still taste amazing.

 - Beware Dressings!

 A popular way to beat the health kick is by eating more salads.
 But there are some salad dressings that can be just as fattening as what you normally eat.
 Dressings like Caesar and ranch are packed with fat and oftentimes sodium.
 And while I know some people consider salads terrible without these creamy dressings, there are alternatives.
 Balsamic vinegar and olive oil are a popular combo, as are various types of vinaigrettes.
 But if none of those appeal to you, you could just as easily get a pita wrap without condiments like mayo and ketchup, and you will still have a healthy meal.